 We are currently living through a global health crisis, unlike any seen for at least three generations.
 It is because of this, the SARS-CoV-19 pandemic, that many of us have found ourselves working from home with no projected date of return to our offices.
 And, while many love remote working, many do not.
 It is the very nature of being able to work from home that provokes laziness and a lack of motivation in some people.
 Increasing the productivity of your remote workers is very important, should you want the work to get done and your clients satisfied.
 (Image Credit: Wirestock/Freepik)

-This page will offer you a few ways in which to increase the productivity of your remote workers.
-This concept is essential.
-Otherwise, you can waste valuable time and money on employees who are not simply making the grade.
+This page will offer you a few ways of tracking remote workers and increase their productivity.
+These concepts are essential, otherwise, you can waste valuable time and money on employees who are not simply making the grade.
 It is very often the employees that drag down a company.
 And if yours are unmotivated and unproductive, it’s time to start looking for some new ones.
 But, before that, try to motivate them to increase their productivity.

 Here is how to increase the productivity of your remote workers in a few simple steps.